isabella232/bas-style-kit/README.md

 [Continuous Integration](https://gitlab.data.bas.ac.uk/web-apps/bsk/bas-style-kit/pipelines) using settings defined in `.gitlab-ci.yml`.

-### Review apps
+### Review Apps

-The BAS GitLab instance is used to provide [review apps](https://docs.gitlab.com/ce/ci/review_apps/) for merge requests into the *master* branch.
-These review apps use the Testbed to approve any changes and ensure regressions are not introduced.
+The BAS GitLab instance is used to provide [Review Apps](https://docs.gitlab.com/ce/ci/review_apps/) for merge requests into the *master* branch.
+These review apps use the *Testbed* to review changes and prevent regressions.

-Review apps are integrated within GitLab, using a set of conventional jobs and stages.
-GitLab will show links to the relevant review app within each merge request.
-Settings for these jobs are defined in `.gitlab-ci.yml`.
+Review Apps use a set of conventional jobs and stages, settings for these jobs are defined in `.gitlab-ci.yml`.
+GitLab will show links to Review App instances within each merge request.

 ## Provisioning

-[Git](https://git-scm.com) and [Terraform](https://terrafrom.io) [1] are required to provision resources for this project.
+[Git](https://git-scm.com), [Terraform](https://terrafrom.io) [1] and permissions to the

-Access to the [BAS Packages Service](https://bitbucket.org/antarctica/bas-packages-service) and [BAS CDN](https://bitbucket.org/antarctica/bas-cdn) projects is also required [2].
+[BAS AWS](https://gitlab.data.bas.ac.uk/WSF/bas-aws) environment are required to provision resources for this project.

 ```shell
 $ git clone https://gitlab.data.bas.ac.uk/web-apps/bsk/bas-style-kit.git